GenCyber Cybersecurity Summer Camps

 Hosted at Motlow State Community College, Smyrna Campus, TN

 A cybersecurity summer workshop for middle and high school teachers.
-GenCyber will create cyber-savvy educators through hands-on lab exercises, demos, and group-based curriculum integration sessions.
-No cybersecurity experience required.
+GenCyber helped create cyber-savvy educators through hands-on lab exercises, demos, and group-based curriculum integration sessions.
+No cybersecurity experience was required.

 • Stipend for full attendance